-The Prep School day begins with a short form period and a morning assembly.
-English and Mathematics remain the backbone of morning lessons, which are punctuated with a mid-morning break and snack.
-After Lunch – served in the celebrated Hallfield Bistro – afternoon lessons often begin with reading time led by the class teacher, concluding at 3.40.
-Afterschool clubs and aftercare continue until 6pm.
+The Prep School day consists of eight, 40-minute lessons, with a short form period at the beginning and end of each day.
+Lessons in the Prep School commence at 8:40, with the morning being punctuated with assembly followed by a mid-morning break and snack.
+Lunch is served in the celebrated Hallfield Bistro with afternoon lessons concluding at 15:40.
+Afterschool clubs and aftercare continue until 18:00.

 Prep School pupils are members of one of our houses – Nowers, Pughe, Ridgway and Stork – which, as part of our merit system, encourage and reward endeavour, enthusiasm, and commitment.
 Equally, the houses also encourage children to establish relationships beyond their immediate contemporaries, building outwards beyond their form alone.

 Extra-curricular opportunities are numerous.
-From Year 3 onwards, many children choose to learn a musical instrument and take part in our choirs, ensembles and individual music tuition; from Year 4, children have the opportunity to play in our School sports teams against other schools and Houses; and trips, too, continue to be a regular element of their School experience – including residential visits from Year 4 onwards.
+Many children choose to learn a musical instrument and take part in our choirs, ensembles and individual music tuition.
+From Year 3 onwards, children have the opportunity to play in our School sports teams against other schools and Houses; and trips, too, continue to be a regular element of their School experience – including residential visits.

 Prep School will be a new and exciting time of continuous development for your child.
 We have high expectations of all the children at Hallfield, both inside and outside the classroom – and, at every stage of the Prep School journey, the opportunities for them to engage and take part are endless.